Multi-point Averaging: Case Study

 When should I use multi-point averaging?

-If your sample is non-homogenous, irregular, textured, or patterned, you should consider using the multi-point averaging function in the Nix QC App.
+If your sample is non-homogenous, irregular, textured, or patterned, you should consider using the multi-point averaging function in the Nix Toolkit App.
 Some examples may include:

 - Translucent liquids with suspended particles